ece-coder/iTunesMovieListViewer/Readme.md

 # iTunes Movie List Viewer
 This app displays the available movies from iTunes (AU) and show some details such as price, genre and synopsis.
+The app uses Retrofit, Dagger2, Glide, Room and RxJava2.
+The code was written using Kotlin.
 Created by Jibriel Ong
 ## MVVM Software Architectural Pattern (Model-View-ViewModel)
 * Using MVVM, a Viewmodel is used to separate the View and the Model of the app
 * The Viewmodel controls the view using Databinding